beelzebielsk/pin_file_builder/specification.md

 	- Specifiers a sequence of indices which are separated by a common difference, or step amount (an arithmetic progression).
 Sequence starts at 'start' and proceeds to the largest number of the form 'start + k\*step' that is less than or equal to 'end'.
 	In other words, A is a start, C is an end, and B is a step amount.
 	- Example : `2:3..10` -> `2,5,8`
+	- Example : `2:3..11` -> `2,5,8,11`
 - Step Range :
 	- Format : `A:B:C`
 		- A: Start
 		- B: Step Amount
 		- C: Length Control
 	- Similar to 'Step to End' specifier.
 Specifies a sequence of indices that starts from the 'start', uses 'step' as a common difference.
-However, rather than proceeding while ti does not exceed an end, it creates a sequence with length 'length + 1' such that:
+However, rather than proceeding while it does not exceed an end, it creates a sequence with length 'length + 1' such that:
 		- The first number is 'start'.
 		- The last number is 'start + length*step'.
 	- Example: `2:3:5` -> `2,5,8,11,14,17`